Last Updated on February 1, 2022 by Dave Farquhar

 While Warner rode the 2600’s success as long as it could, Commodore was aggressively pushing home computers and flat out asking in its ads, “Why just buy a video game?”
 While the VIC-20 was a very limited computer, it could do more than the 2600 and Commodore aggressively cut its price, introducing it at $299 in late 1980, and by 1983, it was possible to buy it for under $100.
 More critical was the Commodore 64, which came out at $599 in 1982 but was selling for $249 by 1983.

 Atari sold home computers too, but had to settle for lower margins to match Commodore’s prices.
-There was nothing wrong with Atari’s home computers, but Atari couldn’t compete with Commodore’s aggressive pricing and marketing.
+Atari’s home computers were really good, but Atari couldn’t compete with Commodore’s aggressive pricing and marketing.
 Going high-price wasn’t really an option either, because Apple had the high end of the market covered.
 And then there was that pesky Radio Shack, with stores all over the landscape so they could beat Atari on convenience, even if they charged a slightly higher price.